codegouvfr/sill/docs/4-deploying-with-docker-compose.md

 ## Deploying the web app with docker-compose

+# Requirements

+To deploy the app using docker compose you need :
+- Docker
+- Docker Compose
+- An OIDC provider like Keycloak, that is already independently deployed

 There is an example of how to deploy the sill web app with docker-compose [here](https://github.com/codegouvfr/sill/tree/main/deployments/docker-compose-example).

 You can copy paste the folder.
 Than you will need `.env` file to configure the environnement variables.
 You can get it by copying the `.env.sample` file from the sill-api repository and modifying it to your needs.